WHAT EXACTLY DO VITAMINS AND MINERALS DO?

 - Signs of Deficiency: Fatigue, wounds that are slow to heal, bleeding gums.

 - Food Sources: Citrus fruits, chili peppers, kiwi fruit, red and green bell peppers, berries, tomatoes, kale, cauliflower, potatoes, and broccoli.

-- Benefits: This vitamin is essential for growth, repair, and formation of bones and assists with normal absorption of calcium in the body.
-High levels of vitamin D may also reduce the risk of developing colorectal cancer.
+- Benefits: This vitamin is essential for the growth, repair, and formation of bones and assists with the normal absorption of calcium in the body.
+High vitamin D levels may also reduce the risk of developing colorectal cancer.

 - Signs of Deficiency: Bone pain, unhealthy teeth, muscle weakness, cognitive impairments within older adults.

 - Recommended Dietary Allowance (RDA): 600 IU for adults up to age 70; 800 IU for adults over 70.